MicrosoftDocs/altspace-vr/altspace-vr/world-building/unity-upgrade-spi.md

 ---
-title: Updating Content to the Latest Unity Version
+title: Unity 2020.3, Single-Pass Instancing, and You
 description: Learn how to update your content to the latest version of Unity. ms.date: 06/4/2021 ms.topic: article
 keywords: kits, worlds, unity, updating, shaders, uploader, troubleshooting
 ---

-# Updating Content to the Latest Unity Version
+# Unity 2020.3, Single-Pass Instancing, and You

 ## Moving to Unity 2020.3.9